 There is no cure for HIV.
 But with proper treatment, you can lead a long, healthy life.
 People living with HIV who regularly take their medication can significantly reduce the chances of passing HIV onto others by at least 96 percent.

-How does HIV impact the LGBT community?
+How does HIV impact the LGBTQ community?

 This article specificially addresses the current realities of HIV in United States.
 It is not a substitute for sound medical advice.
 In countries where health infrastructure is limited, the reality for individuals living with HIV and AIDS can be very different.
 To find out more about HIV-related care outside the United States, visit www.avert.org.